sankeerthpeters/sankeerthpeters/README.md

 - 👋 Hi, I’m @sankeerthdesapogu
 - 👀 I’m interested in Artificial intelligence
-- 🌱 I’m currently working on Object localization with Keras and Tensorflow
+- 🌱 I’m currently working on semantic segmentation
 - 💞️ I’m looking to collaborate as soon as possible
 - 📫 How to reach me: mail - sankeerthpeters@gmail.com, mobile - +49-15143666726